SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 }
 ```

-Now we have a button which uses a pice of AJAX to re-populate the CRUD data with default set.
-The actual implementation of populateData is the part of business logic and resides in the Model.
+Now we have a button which uses some AJAX to repopulate the CRUD form with a default data set: this is a working AJAX form with a usable default interface &ndash; it really is as easy as that.
+The actual implementation of `populateData()` is part of the business logic and resides in Model_Book.

-The Model we supply can be changed quite a lot:
+Models in Agile Toolkit are powerful and flexible:

 ```
 $book=$this->add('Model_Book');